vlussenburg/xld-workspace/best-practices.md

 ## Create application packages in XL Deploy

 Creating application packages from pre-existing artifact repositories and adding metadata required to deploy (datasource specs, queue definitions).
 For the basics one should refer to [this guide](https://docs.xebialabs.com/xl-deploy/5.5.x/customizationmanual.html).
-Creating deployment packages through the UI is clear not a scalable approach to deployment automation.
+Creating deployment packages through the UI is clearly not a scalable approach to deployment automation.
 The deployment packages can be automatically created using a number of options:

 -	A plugin for your CI server (Bamboo, Jenkins)
 -	A CLI script using the [Jython API](https://docs.xebialabs.com/jython-docs/#!/xl-deploy/5.5.x/)